7 Serious Side Effects Of Lime Juice

 Lime juice is rich in vitamin C, which protects the body from free radical damage and boosts immunity (13), (14).
 It is also rich in phytochemicals such as carotenoids, flavonoids, and phenolic acids may inhibit the growth of breast cancer cells (15).
 Animal studies suggest that lime juice and peel may also increase antioxidant capacity and help prevent atherogenesis, which is the process of plaque formation that leads to coronary artery heart disease (16).
 Therefore, do not let the side effects stop you from consuming it.
 Ensure that you consume it in moderation to reap its benefits.

 Antioxidants abound in lime juice, making it a refreshing drink to rehydrate when you’re tired.
 However, overconsumption can lead to a number of problems.
-The side effects of lime juice range from an increased risk of developing digestive disorders like GERD to dental problems.
+Lemon water side effects may range from an increased risk of developing digestive disorders like GERD to dental problems.
 It also puts you at high risk for stomach ulcers or kidney disorders.
 It may interfere with the absorption of iron leading to hemochromatosis.
 While pregnant, excessive lime juice consumption may cause health problems.
 Avoid such complications by limiting your intake or abstaining from it altogether.

 Frequently Asked Questions